On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Introduction

+\begin{itemize} \item Based on the preliminary results in \cite{Li2020conf}, the general PDF of the SINR for a WLMMSE MIMO receiver with $N_t$ transmit antennas and $N_r$ receive antennas is derived, which involves an ($N_t\!-\!1$)-fold integral with the confluent hypergeometric function in the integrand.
+By doing so, mathematically tractable PDFs are deduced for an arbitrary $N_r$ and $N_t=2, 3$, whose analyticity is rigorously proved.

+\item For the more general case, i.e., $N_t>3$, we alternatively resort to the moment generating function (MGF), and omit higher order terms of its Taylor-series expansion, so as to yield an approximate PDF of the SINR.
+The resulting PDF is of a concise and closed form, which is valid for {{both}} small-scale MIMO systems under rather mild conditions {{and}} massive MIMO systems.
+Particularly, it becomes more Gaussian-like as $2N_r-N_t$ increases.

+\item We make progress on the approximate PDF to elaborate its usefulness in typical MIMO system performance metrics, including outage probability, SER, and diversity gain.
+These closed form evaluations explain the simulated and experimental results in previous studies of WLMMSE estimators \cite{Kuchi2009,Deng2019,YangLamare2015}, and provide design guidelines for engineers in practice.
+In particular, the diversity gain of the WLMMSE MIMO receiver and its gain improvement against the conventional LMMSE one are explicitly quantified as $N_r-(N_t-1)/2$ and $(N_t-1)/2$, respectively. \end{itemize}

-This paper is organized as follows.
-In Section II, the WLMMSE estimator is briefly reviewed in the context of point-to-point MIMO systems.
-In Section III, we evaluate the SINR performance of WLMMSE MIMO systems, whereby the general, analytic and approximate PDFs are sequentially derived.
-In Section IV, the usefulness of our proposed SINR distribution analysis in MIMO system performance metrics is discussed.
+The remainder of this paper is organized as follows.
+In Section II, we briefly review the MIMO system model and then introduce the WLMMSE detector, as well as {{the statistical properties of}} its SINR.
+In Section III, we evaluate the SINR of WLMMSE MIMO systems in terms of its general and analytic PDFs.
+In Section IV, an approximate PDF of the SINR is further derived, whose usefulness for analyzing the performance metrics, including outage probability, SER, diversity gain, of our considered MIMO system is highlighted.
 In Section V, the theoretical findings are verified through Monte Carlo simulations.
 Finally, Section VI concludes the paper.